 A new plan to colonize Carolana apparently took shape in the summer of 1633 after the French interest had dissolved.
 Edward Kingswell of London and his brother-in-law, Roger Wingate, arranged with Samuel Vassall, who had been associated with the proposed French colony, to take them, their families, and more than forty colonists to Carolana.
 Vassall also was supposed to supply a shallop and a pinnace for the use of the colony there.

 Vassall failed on both counts, and Kingswell, who was to be governor of the colony, was obliged to sail aboard another ship, the Mayflower, which Peter Andrews commanded.
-Instead of taking his passengers to Carolana, however Andrews landed them in Virginia in October, 1633, where Kingswell remained at least until May or June of the following year.
-"The plantation has been thus hindered and the voyage frustrated," Kingswell, back in London, related in a petition to the privy council in September, 1634.
+Instead of taking his passengers to Carolana, however Andrews landed them in Virginia in October of 1633, where Kingswell remained at least until May or June of the following year.
+"The plantation has been thus hindered and the voyage frustrated," Kingswell, back in London, related in a petition to the privy council in September of 1634.

 Governor Kingswell "suffered much in reputation" and had been injured to the amount of £3,000 which he sought to recover from Vassall and Andrews.
 Vassall failed to attend a hearing and was placed in confinement.
 An investigation revealed that Kingswell had lost £2,710 13s., of which Vassall and Andrews were ordered to pay £611 1s.
 4d.